clauswilke/clauswilke.github.io.old/_posts/2017-11-12-move-over-Strunk-White.md

 ## Storytelling

 Storytelling is probably the most important and least appreciated aspect of scientific writing.
 Every time you're writing a scientific paper or a research grant, you need to tell a compelling story.
 Yet not many books on the market cover this aspect of writing.
-The one book that I'm aware of that does an outstanding job in this respect is *Writing Science* by Schimel:
+The one book that I'm aware of that does an outstanding job is *Writing Science* by Schimel:

 > Joshua Schimel. *Writing Science: How to Write Papers That Get Cited and Proposals That Get Funded.* Oxford University Press, 2011.

-Schimel explains what makes a story exciting and interesting, how to turn your scientific findings into a story without compromising scientific accuracy, and how to structure sentences, paragraphs, sections, and entire documents to keep your reader interested and engaged.
+Schimel explains what makes a story exciting and interesting, how to turn your scientific findings into a compelling story without compromising scientific accuracy, and how to structure sentences, paragraphs, sections, and entire documents such that your readers remain interested and engaged.

 ## Copy editing